aaryaman11/ntoolsbrowser.github.io/README.md

 ![Stage 2 Design](Docs/roadmapstage2.png)

 ## User Walkthrough:
--  Go to the Github and search for github pages or click the [link] (https://ntoolsbrowser.github.io/).
+-  Go to the Github and search for github pages or click the ![link] (https://ntoolsbrowser.github.io/).
 -  On the loading page page you would select the patient data using the drop down menu shown below

 ![Figure 1](Docs/loading-page.png)